 Naval officer's sword and scabbard

-Steel, brass, fish skin, gilding; leather, brass, gilding
+Steel, bone, brass, enamel, gilding; leather, brass, gilding

 Due to ongoing research, information about this object is subject to change.